 Skaters in this program will participate in 2 specific training days per week, which include on-ice and off-ice instruction.
 The on-ice sessions will be in a group lesson format working on skating skills, jumps and spins and other exercises to enhance skating development.
 Off ice will consist of a variety of training methods and may include off-ice jumps, fitness, yoga and various other training methods.
 Besides these training days, skaters must be registered and participating in other sessions to compliment the competitive training program.

-For skaters competing at the 2018 Sectional Championships (November 2017) or 2018 STARSkate Championships in STAR 4 or higher.
+For skaters competing in STAR 4 or higher during the 2017-2018 season.
 Directors of the Skating and Competitive Programs may consider skaters for invitation to the Advanced Competitive Program.
 The criterion guidelines for invitation include;

 • Were in the Base Comp program and are now landing an axel